How to protect yourself in case of bond disputes

 Are you a property owner looking for help completing the Pre-Tenancy Condition Report?

 As a property owner you should also have a pest inspection and maintenance inspection done at regular intervals, to ensure your property is in good condition and that the health and safety of your tenants is protected.
-Call Vital Building and Pest Inspections today on 0401 012 074 or use our online Contact form to have one of our friendly staff contact you.
+Call Vital Building Inspections Sydney today on 0401 012 074 or use our online Contact form to have one of our friendly staff contact you.
 Alternatively, complete our Get a Quote form to request a free quote today!